Hollow-Moon/Hollow-Moon.github.io/wohn-tl/faq.md

 Please post what you found in the #project-feedback channel in the [Hollow Moon Discord server](https://discord.gg/2ngdyQd).

 ### Characters are not displayed in some parts of the game
-This is a intended part of the game.
+This is an intended part of the game.

 # Other support pages
 If the above does not help with your issue, you can ask in the [Beast's Lair forum thread](https://forums.nrvnqsr.com/showthread.php/8586) or the [Discord server](https://discord.gg/2ngdyQd).